 If you’re ever in search of new voice over scripts to try your hand at, Voices has a bountiful library of original, royalty-free sample scripts that you’re more than welcome to use as practice to stay in fine form for auditioning, or to use as the script for your next voice over demo.

-Once you’ve become practiced in how to read a script, you may find that your initial read-through produces an instant gut reaction about how you ought to perform.
-Starting out with a defined sense of where you’d like to take the script is a fantastic feeling, and when you blend this with some creative direction to stimulate your interpretation of the content, you’re doing the mandatory work of an actor and you’re off to a great start.
+Once you’ve become well-versed in how to read a script, you may find that your initial read-through produces an instant gut reaction about how you ought to perform.
+Starting out with a defined sense of where you’d like to take the script is a fantastic feeling, and when you blend this with some creative direction to stimulate your interpretation of the content, you’re doing the mandatory work of an actor and are off to a great start.

 When the information within the script isn’t as specific as you would like it to be, or the artistic direction is lacking (or not included), your script interpretation and the rehearsal process will allow for a period of experimentation that can inform the direction you take.

 Once you’ve thoroughly examined the content of the voice over script and its interpretation, then you’re ready to begin practicing.
-You should rehearse your script multiple times to make sure you’re fully comfortable with how it reads and the notes that you’ve made about your delivery (either in your head or in the margins).
+You should rehearse your script multiple times to make sure you’re comfortable with how it reads and the notes that you’ve made about your delivery (either in your head or in the margins).